SB606

 • Secure a no-cost livery permit from the FWC prior to offering a vessel for lease or rent

-• Secure an insurance policy which meets the specifications set under SB 606
+• Carry a renters insurance policy that meets the specifications set under SB 606

 • Deliver pre-rental safety and operational instruction to Renters